Get the Recipe

 It's a sideways potato gratin, if you will.

-The dish starts out just like most potato gratins: sliced potatoes.
-The concept of a Hasselback potato with the ridges all cut into a single intact potato is neat, but it's not particularly practical, nor, as it turns out, is it the optimal way to get the most crisp edges in your dish.
+The dish starts out just like most potato gratins: with sliced potatoes.
+The concept of a Hasselback potato, with the ridges all cut into a single intact potato, is neat, but it's not particularly practical.
+Nor, as it turns out, is it the optimal way to get the most crisp edges in your dish.
 What we really want is to stack together many slices of potato that vary in size, so as to create plenty of bits that stick in and out.
 More surface area for better crisping.
 As it turns out, this also greatly reduces the amount of fiddly prep work required.

-If you've got an inexpensive Japanese mandoline slicer, then it's a snap.
+If you've got an inexpensive mandoline slicer, then it's a snap.
 I tried it with both peeled and unpeeled potatoes and preferred the cleaner crunch you get from peeled potatoes.

 From there, it progresses like a standard gratin: I mix heavy cream, grated cheese (I used Comté and Parmesan), picked thyme leaves, salt, and pepper in a bowl.
 (About a cup of cream per pound of potatoes works.)